The Bookworm (bookstore)

-The Bookworm is a China-based literary organization with three bookstores by the same name in Beijing, Chengdu and Suzhou.
+The Bookworm was a China-based literary organization with three bookstores by the same name in Beijing, Chengdu and Suzhou.
 As of November 2019 all locations have closed.
-In addition to selling books, The Bookworm is a restaurant, cafe, event space and library with more than 50,000 English and Chinese titles.
+In addition to selling books, The Bookworm was a restaurant, cafe, event space and library with more than 50,000 English and Chinese titles.
 Lonely Planet called it one of the “world’s greatest bookshops.”

 Every March since 2007, The Bookworm has organized the Bookworm Literary Festival, billed as "a celebration of literature and ideas" featuring international and Chinese authors.
 It is one of the largest bilingual cultural festivals in China.

 The Bookworm also manages the China Bookworm Press, launched in 2015, a publishing imprint that seeks to publish contemporary Chinese fiction and non-fiction in translation, and MaLa, an English-language literary journal that is “from and about China” and accepts short fiction, poetry, non-fiction, reviews and photography.

 History

 The Bookworm was set up in a Beijing courtyard in the Sanlitun area in 2002 by Alexandra Pearson in the venue that is now occupied by The Tree.
 This was a small lending library with a basic drinks selection.
 The following year it was forced to move from that location so the books were transferred into the nearby French restaurant Le Petit Gourmand.
-It was there that The Bookworm’s events program developed.
+It was there that The Bookworm's events program developed.
 By 2005 Le Petit Gourmand was scheduled for demolition, and it was then that Pearson joined forces with a small group of friends and investors to find a permanent home for The Bookworm.

 The premises on Sanlitun South Street where The Bookworm is currently located was leased in September 2005.
 In 2006 Peter Goff opened the Chengdu branch of The Bookworm, and in 2007 he opened the Suzhou branch.
-Pearson served as Group CEO from 2005-2013, during which time Goff had primary responsibility for the Chengdu and Suzhou operations.
-Jenny Niven ran The Bookworm’s Events program from 2006-2010 and directed the Festival from its inception until 2010.
+Pearson served as Group CEO from 2005 to 2013, during which time Goff had primary responsibility for the Chengdu and Suzhou operations.
+Jenny Niven ran The Bookworm's Events program from 2006 to 2010 and directed the Festival from its inception until 2010.
 In 2013 Pearson returned to her home country, the United Kingdom, and Goff took over as Group CEO.

 As of September 2016, about 3,000 authors have given talks and events at The Bookworm in Beijing.